yonasuriv/MGK/README.md

  Theres is also an option to upgrade MGK with two sets of dictionaries that are located in the folder 'Password Atlas' as torrent files.

-1. **Human Only:** Contains over 64 MILLON *Real Human* passwords leaked from various website databases.
+1. **Human**: Contains over 64 MILLON *Real Human* passwords leaked from various website databases.
 #### Size: 247 MB compressed.
 684 MB uncompressed.
-2. **Final**: Contains almost every wordlist, dictionary, and password database leaks, including every word in the Wikipedia databases (pages-articles, retrieved 2010, all languages) as well as lots of books from Project Gutenberg.
+2. **Arsenal-90**: Contains almost every wordlist, dictionary, and password database leaks, including every word in the Wikipedia databases (pages-articles, retrieved 2010, all languages) as well as lots of books from Project Gutenberg.
 It also includes the passwords from some low-profile database breaches that were being sold in the underground years ago.
 #### Size: 4.2 GB compressed.
 15 GB uncompressed.

 The format of the lists are in an standard text file sorted in non-case-sensitive alphabetical order.